Posen–West Prussia: Interwar period

 Upon the German defeat in World War I, another Greater Poland Uprising broke out in 1918, which aimed to incorporate the lands once annexed by Prussia into a re-established Polish state.
 The forces of the Polish Military Organisation were able to oust the German administration from the bulk of the Greater Polish lands, whereafter the Posen governor (Landeshauptmann) Ernst von Heyking was forced to retire to Meseritz (Międzyrzecz) and de facto only ruled over the far western, predominantly German settled districts at the border with the adjacent Prussian provinces of Pomerania, Brandenburg and Silesia.

 The Polish advance was halted, after the German forces had re-organised in several Freikorps units and the demarcation line became the basis of the ruling by the 1919 Treaty of Versailles, adjudicating the parts occupied by Polish forces uti possidetis to the Second Polish Republic.
 The governmental power of the German administration was confined to the smaller western parts of Posen and West Prussia, the Prussian state government was represented by the former Bromberg supervisor (Regierungspräsident) Friedrich von Bülow, who relocated his administrative seat to Schneidemühl.
 With the entry into force of the German Ostmark law on 1 July 1922, the province was created out of those smaller western parts of former Posen and West Prussia that remained with the Weimar Republic.

 In view of previous clashes of arms and the loss of territories considered German, the remaining German population in province maintained a strong nationalistic attitude from the outset.
 In the provincial elections, the German National People's Party (DNVP) emerged as the dominant political force.
 Friedrich von Bülow, a member of the national liberal German People's Party, served as Oberpräsident from the province's formal establishment in 1922 until his retirement in 1933.
-He was succeeded by DNVP politician Hans von Meibom from Meseritz, who held the office until 1934, when the DNVP was dissolved as part of the Nazi regime's Gleichschaltung measures.
+He was succeeded by DNVP politician Hans von Meibom from Meseritz, who held the office until mid-1933, when the DNVP was dissolved as part of the Nazi regime's Gleichschaltung measures.

-Following von Meibom's removal, administrative authority over Posen–West Prussia was assumed by Wilhelm Kube, the Nazi Oberpräsident of neighbouring Brandenburg.
-Kube, who had a reputation for corruption, administered both provinces until 1936, when he was dismissed after a political dispute with Nazi jurist Walter Buch, the father-in-law of Martin Bormann.
+On 18 July 1933, following Meibom's removal, administrative authority over Posen–West Prussia was assumed by Wilhelm Kube, the Nazi Oberpräsident of neighbouring Brandenburg.
+Kube, who had a reputation for corruption, administered both provinces until 7 August 1936.
+He was dismissed after a political dispute with Nazi jurist Walter Buch, the father-in-law of Martin Bormann.
 Thereafter, Posen–West Prussia remained under joint administration with Brandenburg under Nazi Oberpräsident Emil Stürtz until the province was formally dissolved on 1 October 1938.
 Its territory was subsequently divided between the provinces of Silesia, Pomerania and Brandenburg.